Matt-Adventure-Ardeche/staffhandbook/docs/expectations.md

 The ability to effectively manage the activity for which you are employed, and to deal effectively with all worst-case scenarios that you might encounter during the activity, hence all instructors must make available use of all appropriate safety equipment and familiarise themselves with respective emergency procedures.

-The ability to enable, motivate and support each and every individual customer: We do not expect staff to run "**standard**" activities, i.e. if one individual needs greater attention than another, we expect that it be provided with skill and without prejudice in order that that individual gains as much as they desire, rather than being required to conform to "normal" requirements.
+The ability to enable, motivate and support each and every individual customer.

+> We do not expect staff to run "**standard**" activities

+If one individual needs greater attention than another, we expect that it be provided with skill and without prejudice in order that that individual gains as much as they desire, rather than being required to conform to "**normal**" requirements.

 !!! note